Privacy Policy

 • store and manage cookie consent preferences;

-• maintain internal business records; and
+• maintain appropriate internal business and compliance records; and

 • comply with legal or regulatory obligations.